| Divided impressions Trip Report |

 - There is no bus.

 We asked the local Avis office and they directed us to the departure level where the walkway is.
-Here's an area for confusion: if you don't know, a cab will take you on a trip around the airport, to cover the distance or time they said and then leave you at your connecting terminal, a bit more poor then when arriving.
+Here's an area for confusion: if you don't know, a cab will take you on a trip around the airport, to cover the distance or time they said and then leave you at your connecting terminal, a bit more poor compared to when arriving.

 Here's another difference: although ticketed all the way, we had to bring the luggage and check it in for the final destination.
 Stockholm airport could only check us to Moscow.